mcfullard/ttd-release/README.md

 ## What are the licensing issues?
 The source code is distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.

-## Release Notes

-###v1.0.4

-- Fixed phantom menu buttons
-- Changed Bad Breath color on vulnerable
-- Added instruction dialog on first game
-- Fixed scoring system
-- Fixed non-vulnerable Bad Breath state on Defend

-###v1.0.3

-Fixed issue #2 and other minor changes.

-###v1.0.2

-After @gnmaritz very kindly pointed out our security loophole, we decided to revert to a build that does not make use of a remote database to track users.
-We'd definitely like to support that kind of functionality in future, but we just don't have the time to implement it properly right now.
-Until then you'll just have to play to beat the high scores on your local machine.

 ## Developers
 - [Rhys Botes](https://github.com/RhysBotes)
 - [Minnaar-Colin Fullard](https://github.com/mcfullard)